naev/naev/dat/naevpedia/mechanics/ewarfare.md

 This is indicated by the rotating icon on the ship tab that appears in your ship's interface.
 When the icon stops rotating, it indicates that the ship has been scanned.
 By pressing the <%= "#b"..naev.keyGet("scan").."#0" %> key, you can call up the information about the scanned ship.
-This will show you things such as the outfits the ship has and the cargo it is carrying.
+This will show you information such as the outfits the ship has and the cargo it is carrying.

 Similarly, other ships will scan your ship when targeting it.
 This is usually not a problem, however, if you are carrying outfits or commodities that are illegal to the faction of the ship scanning you, it may bring repercussions.